a6patch/docs/docs/nodes/plugin-install.md

 ```
 This command will install the plugin, and add it to the configuration files of the Core.

-Please note, that the plugin that gets add is the default implementation.
-Most plugins will have extra customization options.
+Please note, that the plugin that gets installed is the default implementation.
+But, most plugins will have extra customization options.
 To customize the plugin, it is best to go to the Github repository of the plugin.
 The Readme file there will have more detailed information on how to configure it further to your liking.

 To update or remove a core plugin type the following commands: